zeeshanali/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

     yum -y install epel-release
     ```

-#### Install the Intel® Manager for Lustre\* Agent on Node 1
+#### Install the Integrated Manager for Lustre\* Agent on Node 1

 1. Login to node 1.
-1. Install the Intel® Manager for Lustre\* COPR Repository definition, which contains some dependencies for the Intel® Manager for Lustre\* Agent:
+1. Install the Integrated Manager for Lustre\* COPR Repository definition, which contains some dependencies for the Integrated Manager for Lustre\* Agent:

     ```bash
     yum-config-manager --add-repo \
     https://copr.fedorainfracloud.org/coprs/managerforlustre/manager-for-lustre/repo/epel-7/managerforlustre-manager-for-lustre-epel-7.repo
     ```

 1. Install the DNF project COPR Repository definition.
 DNF is a package manager, and is used as a replacement for YUM in many distributions, such as Fedora.
-It does not replace YUM in CentOS, but Intel® Manager for Lustre\* does make use of some of the newer features in DNF for some of its tasks:
+It does not replace YUM in CentOS, but Integrated Manager for Lustre\* does make use of some of the newer features in DNF for some of its tasks:

     ```bash
     yum-config-manager --add-repo \
     https://copr.fedorainfracloud.org/coprs/ngompa/dnf-el7/repo/epel-7/ngompa-dnf-el7-epel-7.repo
     ```

-1. Restore the Intel® Manager for Lustre\* Agent configuration and certificates to the node:
+1. Restore the Integrated Manager for Lustre\* Agent configuration and certificates to the node:

     ```bash
     cp -a $HOME/bck-`hostname`-*/var/lib/chroma /var/lib/.
     ```

-1. Install the Intel® Manager for Lustre\* Agent repository definition:
+1. Install the Integrated Manager for Lustre\* Agent repository definition:

     ```bash
     curl -o /etc/yum.repos.d/Manager-for-Lustre.repo \